ztyyLV/barcode-reader-docs-mobile/programming/android/introduction.md

 ### The barcode count in the scan area

+The barcode reader will try to find as many barcodes as the given value.
+As a result, the less expected barcode count is, the higher decoding speed will be.

 - If the usage scenarios of your app is unknown, please set this value 0.
+The barcode reader will try to find at least 1 barcode.
 - If the usage scenarios of your app is confirmed, please set this value exactly the number you want to scan

-To maximum you app's performance, please firstly define the ranges of these parameters in your usage scenarios.
+To maximum your app's performance, please firstly define the ranges of these parameters in your usage scenarios.
 You can update parameters throw [`PublicRuntimeSetting`](api-reference/auxiliary-PublicRuntimeSettings.md) class so that your app can reach the expected performance.

 ## High-Accuracy Strategies